Faltenreich/faltenreich.github.io/software.md

 ### Quality Assurance

-I have experience in developing and maintaining projects that are able to go to the middle school and beyond without rusting undetected and crumbling to dust.
-Starting on the green field is as possible as refactoring foreign legacy projects with a beard longer than mine.
+I have experience in maintaining projects until they enter middle school and evolve while neither rusting undetected nor crumbling to dust.
 I ensure that level of quality by using:

 - MVVM
 - Dependency Injection